gccloudone/aurora/content/en/architecture/introduction/azure.md

 ### Overview

-This view shows how the entire Aurora platform is delivered, maintained, and scaled — not just within a single cluster or cloud, but across multiple environments and cloud providers.
-Aurora is built around Infrastructure as Code (Terraform) and GitOps (Argo CD).
-Terraform provisions the underlying cloud infrastructure like networks, clusters, and route reflectors, while Argo CD applies all platform components (e.g., Cilium, Cert Manager, OPA) as code directly from Git.
-Each component is toggleable, allowing departments to enable only what they need while maintaining consistency across environments.
-This makes every cluster reproducible, consistent, and auditable — no manual setup, no drift.
+This view illustrates how Aurora is architected around Infrastructure as Code (Terraform) and GitOps (Argo CD).
+Terraform provisions the foundational cloud infrastructure — including networking, Kubernetes clusters, and route reflectors — while Argo CD continuously applies platform components (such as Cilium, Cert Manager, and OPA) as code directly from Git repositories.

-The high-level architecture emphasizes cloud-agnostic design, meaning Aurora can be deployed on Azure AKS, AWS EKS, or GCP GKE using equivalent Terraform modules and shared platform manifests.
-This allows Aurora to provide a consistent developer experience regardless of cloud provider, reducing complexity for teams and avoiding vendor lock-in.
-Clusters become interchangeable instances of the Aurora platform, each bootstrapped automatically and kept in sync by GitOps.
+Aurora’s high-level architecture embraces a cloud-agnostic design, enabling deployment on Azure AKS, Amazon EKS, and Google GKE using equivalent Terraform modules and shared platform manifests.
+We interface directly with each Cloud Service Provider’s team at SSC to ensure seamless integration, secure configuration, and proactive alignment with each C.S.P’s best practices.

+This approach provides a uniform developer experience across C.S.P’s, reducing complexity, and achieving some level of shared governance.

 ### Breakdown